ilyess-sellami/SurfaceScan/README.md

 ## Features

 - ✅ Cross-platform: Windows, Linux, macOS
+- ✅ CLI with interactive script selection and ASCII banner
-- ✅ Standalone, ready-to-run scripts for fast data collection
+- ✅ Runs as root/admin for full privileged access
+- ✅ Persistent terminal loop — select scripts multiple times without exiting
 - ✅ Structured JSON outputs (SIEM & automation friendly)
-- ✅ Aggregation tools to merge multi-host results into a single map
-- ✅ Optional HTML dashboard for visualization
-- ✅ Extensible plugin model for cloud and network asset scanners
+- ✅ Outputs are selectable in CLI and can be opened directly
 - ✅ Non-destructive and built for safe SOC/DFIR usage

 ---